conda-incubator/conda-store/docusaurus-docs/community/contribute/local-setup-ui.md

 1. Change to the project root: `cd conda-store-ui`
 2. From the project root, create the conda environment: `conda env create -f environment_dev.yml`

-### Run the UI app locally
+### Run conda-store-ui locally (and the rest of the stack in Docker)

+Tip: Make sure are in the project root: `cd conda-store-ui`

 1. Activate the development environment: `conda activate cs-ui-dev-env`
+2. Set environment variables.
+Copy `.env.example` to `.env`.
+All default settings should work, but if you want to test against a different version of conda-store-server, you can specify it in the `.env` file by setting the `CONDA_STORE_SERVER_VERSION` variable to the desired version.
-2. Install/update JavaScript dependencies: `yarn install`
+3. Install/update JavaScript dependencies: `yarn install`
-3. Run `yarn run start` and wait for the application to finish starting up
+4. Run `yarn run start` and wait for the application to finish starting up.
+This command will run a local dev server for the UI app and run the other Conda Store services in Docker.
-4. Open your local browser and go to [http://localhost:8000](http://localhost:8000) to see conda-store-ui.
+5. Open your local browser and go to [http://localhost:8000](http://localhost:8000) to see conda-store-ui.
-5. You can then log in using the default username of `username` and default password of `password`.
+6. You can then log in using the default username of `username` and default password of `password`.

 **Note:** Hot reloading is enabled, so when you make changes to source files, your browser will reload and reflect the changes.